Cc618/Up-Lang/README.md

 # Create a variable with type int
 int a = 42

-# Create a variable with automatically deducted type
+# Create a variable with automatically deduced type (num here)
 $b = 38.2

 # Some operations